clusterinthecloud/docs/source/google-infrastructure.rst

                             file.googleapis.com

 That's all the structural setup for the account needed.
-The last ``gcloud`` thing we need to do is create a service account which Terraform uses to communicate with GCP:
+The last ``gcloud`` thing we need to do is create a service account which Terraform uses to communicate with GCP.
+Make sure to replace every instance of ``<citc-123456>`` with your project ID:

 .. code-block:: shell-session

    $ gcloud iam service-accounts create citc-terraform --display-name "CitC Terraform"
-   $ gcloud projects add-iam-policy-binding citc-123456 --member serviceAccount:citc-terraform@citc-123456.iam.gserviceaccount.com --role='roles/editor'
+   $ gcloud projects add-iam-policy-binding <citc-123456> --member serviceAccount:citc-terraform@<citc-123456>.iam.gserviceaccount.com --role='roles/editor'
-   $ gcloud projects add-iam-policy-binding citc-123456 --member serviceAccount:citc-terraform@citc-123456.iam.gserviceaccount.com --role='roles/iam.securityAdmin'
+   $ gcloud projects add-iam-policy-binding <citc-123456> --member serviceAccount:citc-terraform@<citc-123456>.iam.gserviceaccount.com --role='roles/iam.securityAdmin'
-   $ gcloud iam service-accounts keys create citc-terraform-credentials.json --iam-account=citc-terraform@citc-123456.iam.gserviceaccount.com
+   $ gcloud iam service-accounts keys create citc-terraform-credentials.json --iam-account=citc-terraform@<citc-123456>.iam.gserviceaccount.com

 This will create a local JSON file which contains the credentials for this user.